goswinr/Rhino.Scripting/Doc/READMEnuget.md

     [<Extension>]
-    ///<summary>Modifies the layer of an object , optionaly creates layer if it does not exist yet</summary>
+    ///<summary>Modifies the layer of an object , optionally creates layer if it does not exist yet</summary>
     ///<param name="objectId">(Guid) The identifier of the object</param>
     ///<param name="layer">(string) Name of an existing layer</param>
     ///<param name="createLayerIfMissing">(bool) Optional, Default Value: <c>false</c>